-Why do a trademark Search?
+Why do a Trademark Search?

-Knock-out / Exact match – These are straight forward searches relying on databases like the USPTO and state secretary of state offices.
-Generally these searches are intended to check for obvious issues, before deciding on whether to take some future action such as a formal clearance search.
-These opinions are limited in scope and do not provide some of the protections available when a more thorough search and opinion is conducted.
+These are straight forward searches relying on databases like the USPTO and state secretary of state offices.
+Generally, these searches are intended to check for obvious issues, before deciding on whether to take some future action such as a formal clearance search.
+These opinions are limited in scope and do not provide some of the protections available when a more thorough search and opinion are conducted.

 A registration analysis focuses on the prior registrations and applications to evaluate the likelihood of success of a given application and to plot a strategy to provide obtaining a registration that meets your businesses’ needs.
 These searches are extensive and include searches from both the USPTO, as well as other public resources.

 The search necessary to create a Clearance Opinion is much more thorough than for an initial screening search and is generally conducted by third-party vendors.
 The results of these searches are then reviewed by an attorney and a formal written opinion is provided identifying relevant risks and potential solutions.
 The benefit of a properly conducted Clearance Opinion is that in many jurisdictions the opinion can be used to show the good faith of the party adopting a mark.
 This good-faith can then be used to limit potential liability and, in some cases, reduce the chance a court will find there is a likelihood of confusion between the marks.

 Kunkle Trademark and Legal can provide these searches and opinions and can customize these searches to specifically address your companies needs.